 Your health care provider is allowed to charge you a fee for copying your record.
-They can also charge you the actual cost for postage if you have the copy mailed to you.
+Your provider can also charge you the actual cost for postage if you have the copy mailed to you.

-Have information added to your medical record to make it more complete or
+Have information added to your medical record to make it more complete or accurate.